 (MR Ch.5 ss.2.3, 5.8 and 10.3)

-Pre-contingency – The IESO shall not plan to operate the IESO-controlled grid in an emergency operating state pre-contingency, including when considering planned outages.
+The IESO shall not plan to operate the IESO-controlled grid in an emergency operating state pre-contingency, including when considering planned outages.

-Hierarchy of control actions – The IESO strives to mitigate or avoid -load shedding when in an emergency operating state by publishing and maintaining a hierarchy of control actions to be taken in anticipation of and after the declaration of an emergency operating state (refer to the EOSCA list in MM 7.1).
+The IESO strives to mitigate or avoid load shedding when in an emergency operating state by publishing and maintaining a hierarchy of control actions to be taken in anticipation of and after the declaration of an emergency operating state (refer to the EOSCA list in MM 7.1).
 Temporarily and selectively reducing the level of system security by applying emergency condition operating limits is one of the many control actions the IESO can take when in an emergency operating state.

-All necessary steps – At all times, the minimum acceptable level of IESO-controlled grid system security is the level afforded by observance of emergency condition operating limits.
+At all times, the minimum acceptable level of IESO-controlled grid system security is the level afforded by observance of emergency condition operating limits.
 All necessary steps are to be taken, including the interruption of non-dispatchable load or price responsive load, to observe the emergency condition operating limits.

-Normal actions preferred – An emergency operating state will generally not be declared when normal or routine control actions can resolve the capacity or energy deficiency, or return the IESO-controlled grid to a studied operating state in a timely manner.
+An emergency operating state will generally not be declared when normal or routine control actions can resolve the capacity or energy deficiency, or return the IESO-controlled grid to a studied operating state in a timely manner.
 Implementation details, including the conditions under which an emergency operating state may be declared can be found in MM 7.1.

 Degraded Transmission Equipment Performance